Quantico Middle/High School: History

 It originated from the Quantico Post School, an elementary through high school on the base.
 A dedicated secondary school building opened in 1962.
 The sixth grade was moved to Quantico High in 1988.
 Quantico Middle School was administratively separated in 1989 with a new separate entrance, but the middle and high schools combined into Quantico Middle High School in 1997.

-By 2011 the DOD considered the Quantico Middle High building to be in a "failing" condition.
-Plans were there for a new building to open in 2015, with a price tag of $44.8 million.
+By 2011, the Department of Defense considered the Quantico Middle/High building to be in "failing" condition.
+Plans were established for a new building to open in 2015, with a price tag of $44.8 million.
 However, this building has been delayed and has still not opened as of 2021.

 Student body

-Quantico Middle/High School had 300 students enrolled as of 2015, which has lead to smaller than average class sizes.
+Quantico Middle/High School had 300 students enrolled as of 2015, which has led to smaller than average class sizes.

-In 2020 it had about 350 students.
+In 2020, it had approximately 350 students.